 My name is Haris A. Durrani.
-I am a Dominican Pakistani American Muslim (don’t ask me about the order), an engineer, a writer, an academic, and an aspiring lawyer.
+I am a Dominican Pakistani American Muslim (don’t ask me about the order), an engineer, a writer, and a lawyer-in-training.
 In 2015, I graduated from Columbia University School of Engineering and Applied Science in NYC, where I was an Egleston Scholar and Co-Founded The Muslim Protagonist Symposium.
 I majored in Applied Physics and minored in Middle Eastern, South Asian, and African Studies (MESAAS).
 I used to build robots at Columbia and at Dean Kamen’s FIRST competitions in middle and high school.
 I really love robots.
 I worked with satellites for a time at Boeing and researched space debris for a year with NASA astronaut Mike Massimino.
-Right now I’m an M.Phil. candidate in the History and Philosophy of Science at University of Cambridge.
-After that, law school.
-My published fiction, memoirs, academic articles, and op-eds explore personal narratives at the nexus of law, technology, and disenfranchised identities, particularly in Latino and post-9/11 contexts.
+I did an M.Phil. in History and Philosophy of Science at the University of Cambridge.
+Right now, I’m a J.D. student at Columbia Law School, where I am a Fellow-Elect in the Tony Patiño Fellowship and a Fellow in the International Fellows Program at the School of International and Public Affairs.
+I am also an Assistant Articles Editor at the Columbia Journal of Transnational Law.
+My published fiction, memoirs, academic articles, and essays explore personal narratives at the nexus of law, technology, and disenfranchised identities, particularly in Latino and post-9/11 contexts.

 My first book, Technologies of the Self, from Brain Mill Press won the 2015 Driftless Novella Prize.
 It contains sex, drugs, and bachata.
 Also violence.
 And this dude who’s a time-travelling demonic conquistador.
 He’s “the realest f–ing space knight I ever saw,” according to the narrator’s uncle.
 The story is a characterization of modernity.
 It’s about law and the state, movement and history, love and robots, plátanos and re-enchantment (wait, those aren’t the same thing?).

 I’ve been doing two things as long as I can remember: building robots and writing.
-I’m interested in the modern socio-legal structures of science and engineering, their histories, their genealogies, and their moral cosmologies or lack thereof.
+I’m interested in law, technology, and history.
 Space law would also be fun.
-I’m inspired by Isaac Asimov, Junot Diaz, Octavia Butler, Edward Said, Ted Chiang, Bill Nye the Science Guy, and Kismet the robot, whose creator Cynthia Breazeal was my middle school crush.
+I’m inspired by Isaac Asimov, Edward Said, Ted Chiang, Bill Nye the Science Guy, and Kismet the robot, whose creator Cynthia Breazeal was my middle school crush (alongside Octavia Butler).
 When I grow up, I would like to live on Gliese 581 g, if it exists.

 When I was ten, I thought it would be cool to combine all of my linguistic identities into one word.
 English!
 Spanish!
 Urdu!
 Arabic!
 Engspurdishabic!
 In high school, I decided to create a blog accordingly and justified this rash move with ideas about pluralism that I also thought were cool.
 Now I think it’s cheesy.
 Tomorrow I might change my mind.
 Either way, for now at least, I’m stuck with the URL.